My new book (a young adult novel), Reservations Required, is due out in spring of 2021. Will post cover and more info as soon as it's available.

-Click Link for latest news about Skipping Stones Multicultural literary magazine for children: https://www.skippingstones.org/wp/latest-news/
+Click Link below for latest news about Skipping Stones Multicultural literary magazine for children: https://www.skippingstones.org

 A CHILDREN'S PLACE (1423 NE Fremont, PDX)